svenslaggare/StackJIT/documentation/instructionset.md

 * `DIV`: Pops two operands, divides the first one with the second one and pushes the result to the evaluation stack.

 ###Boolean###
-* `PUSHTRUE`: Pushes the boolean value _true_ to the evaluation stack.
+* `LDTRUE`: Pushes the boolean value _true_ to the evaluation stack.
-* `PUSHFALSE`: Pushes the boolean value false to the evaluation stack.
+* `LDFALSE`: Pushes the boolean value false to the evaluation stack.
 * `AND`: Pops two boolean operands, ands them and pushes the result to the evaluation stack.
 * `OR`: Pops two boolean operands, ors them and pushes the result to the evaluation stack.
 * `NOT`: Pops one boolean operand, inverts it and pushes the result to the evaluation stack.